It’s time to learn how to portion control!

 What is the Correct Portion Size Part 1: Protein and Vegetables

-The above video was live-streamed to Nerd Fitness Prime members, as part of our NF Kitchen series.
+The above video is taken from Nerd Fitness Prime, as part of our NF Kitchen series.

 In it, Coach Lauren and Justin discuss the two most important parts of every meal: protein and vegetables.